jsrkr/jsrkr.github.io/old_index.md

 ## Work in Progress

-- *Can teleworkability reduce gender gap in emerging economies?
+- *Does Telework Exposure increase Female Labor Supply in Emerging Economies?
 Evidence from Indian Labor Market*
-- *Does his or her telework influence fertility?
-Evidence from working couples in United States*
+- *Can Telework be Anti-Dote to Declining U.S. Fertility Rates?*
+- *Digital Empowerment: Affordable Internet and Women in India*
+- *Impact of Early Life Exposure to Armed Conflicts on Occupational Sorting: Evidence from World War II*
+- *Environmental Justice and Enforcement of Pollution Standards in United States* *(with [Phuong Ho](https://phuongmho.github.io/), [Bianca Cecato](https://www.biancacecato.com/) and Almira Salimgarieva).*
 - *Do STEM graduates fare better at times of crises?
 Evidence from COVID 19 pandemic in India. [arXiv:2508.12471](https://arxiv.org/abs/2508.12471)(Updated version is currently being prepared)*
-- *Environmental Justice and Enforcement of Pollution Standards* *(with [Phuong Ho](https://phuongmho.github.io/), [Bianca Cecato](https://www.biancacecato.com/) and Almira Salimgarieva).*

 ## Publication